hammerlab/ketrew/src/doc/The_HTTP_API.md

     kdtest two-py /tmp "du -sh $HOME" "du -sh $PWD"

-You can always browse with the client working like in standalone mode:
+You can always browse with the client:

     kdclient interact